Thomas A. Scott: Early life

 Scott was born on December 28, 1823, in Peters Township near Fort Loudoun, in Franklin County, Pennsylvania.
-He was the 7th of eleven children.
+His father was a tavern-keeper.
+He was the 7th of eleven children.At the age of 10, he left school to work as a handyman in a general supply store, continuing this employment until he was 17.
+He then established several small business ventures before joining the railroad industry when he was 27.
+Ten years later, he became the first Vice President Philadelphia Railroad.

 Career

 Railroads

 Scott joined the Pennsylvania Railroad in 1850 as a station agent, and by 1858 was general superintendent.
 Scott had been recommended for promotion by Herman Haupt and later took a special interest in mentoring aspiring railroad employees, such as Andrew Carnegie (who joined the Pittsburgh telegraph office at age 16 and became Scott's private secretary and telegrapher).

 The 1846 state charter to the Pennsylvania Railroad diffused power within the company, by giving executive authority to a committee responsible to stockholders, and not to individuals.
 By the 1870s, however, officers directed by J. Edgar Thomson (the Pennsylvania Railroad's President from 1852 until his death in 1874) and Scott had centralized power.

 Historians have explained the successful partnership of Thomas Scott and J. Edgar Thomson by the melding of their opposing personality traits: Thomson was the engineer, cool, deliberate, and introverted; Scott was the financier, daring, versatile, and a publicity-seeker.
 In addition, they had common experiences and values, agreement on the importance of financial success, the financial stability of the Pennsylvania Railroad throughout their partnership, and J. Edgar Thomson's paternalism.
+Scott, for his part, was also described as ruthless and manipulative and was willing to operate in ethical gray areas in search of greater profit.
+This was demonstrated in his involvement in the price-fixing cartel with executives from the Baltimore- and Ohio Railroad as well as the Ohio and Mississippi Railroad, among others.

 By 1860, when Scott became the first Vice President of the Pennsylvania Railroad, it had expanded from a company of railway lines within Pennsylvania through the 1840s and 1850s, to a transportation empire (which it would continue to expand under his guidance from the 1860s onward).